 - Family & Neighbors: Sometimes family members and neighbours can get together to help drive the senior to appointments and events.

-- Driving caregivers: Many caregiving services providers offer caregivers who can also drive the seniors to doctor’s appointments, grocery shopping or social events.
+- Driving caregivers: Many senior home care services Richmond Hill providers offer live-in caregiver programs who can also drive the seniors to doctor’s appointments, grocery shopping or social events.
 This can be a better option than Uber or taxi services as the caregiver can also accompany the senior, not just drop them off.

 How can ConsidraCare Caregivers help seniors stop driving?